 These types of loans go by many names, such as “Bitcoin Collateralized Loans”, “Bitcoin Backed Loans” or just “Bitcoin Loans” for short.

-That’s why Bitcoin is not only a form of currency, but also an asset that can be used just like other assets to get a loan.
+Since Bitcoin is not only a form of currency, but also a store of value, it can be used like other assets as collateral for a loan.

-Here is a look at a couple popular Bitcoin loan companies:
+Here is a deeper look at a couple popular Bitcoin loan companies: